kaelzhang/node-ignore/README.md

 `ignore` is a manager and filter which implemented in pure JavaScript according to the .gitignore [spec](http://git-scm.com/docs/gitignore).

+Pay attention that [`minimatch`](https://www.npmjs.org/package/minimatch) does not work in the gitignore way.
+To filter filenames according to .gitignore file, I recommend this module.

 ## Installation

 	npm install ignore --save